jancerman/Home/Delivery API guidelines.md

 1009: "Ordering by multiple parameters is not allowed."<br>
 1010: "Query parameter '{0}' must have a value between {1} and {2}."<br>

+### Retry policy

+Retry policy: Only errors with codes 0 and 2 is sensible to retry. -> explain further?

 ## Returned data

 Application/json is returned for every route.

++ Types of returned data?
+Mozno JSON response example?

 ### Object model descriptions of the listing responses

 In this section, we described the object model descriptions of the listing responses (for content items, content types, and taxonomies) returned by the Delivery API.
 When you retrieve a list of content items, content types or taxonomy groups from your project, the Delivery API returns a paginated listing response.

 **Content items listing response**